Nyantekyi/pluto/README.md

 ## 🎯 Project Overview

-Pluto is designed to be a lightweight, user-friendly visual programming tool that enables users to create and execute custom workflows within a Nuxt 4 application. **No programming knowledge required!** Users simply drag and drop predetermined blocks (actions, nodes, checks, and loops) onto a canvas, configure them with simple inputs, and execute their workflow.
+Pluto is designed to be a lightweight, user-friendly visual programming tool that enables users to create and execute custom workflows within a Nuxt 4 application. **No programming knowledge required!** Users simply drag and drop predetermined blocks (actions, nodes, checks, and each) onto a canvas, configure them with simple inputs, and execute their workflow.

 ### 🧩 Simplified Terminology